tezedge/tezos-dissector/README.md

 * Provide the `identity.json` file before you start a capturing session.
 * Start a capturing session before the Tezos node is running.
 * Do not restart the node during the capturing session.
-If you need to restart node, stop the capturing session -> restart the node -> start a new capturing session.
+If you need to restart node, stop the node -> restart the capturing session -> start the node.

 *Warning:* they are very important, the plugin will not be able to decrypt the traffic if any of these rules are violated.